xrwaow/zeryo/README.md

     *   It doesn't work well with thinking models and it doesn't continue after tool call with Anthropic ones.
 *   **Google Models:** hasn't been tested.
 The formatting logic is included, but functionality is not guaranteed.
 *   **Local Models:** Tested primarily with `llama.cpp`'s server.

+## New Settings & CoT Tag Customization

+The settings gear now opens a centered modal with tabs:

+* Main: toggle tools, autoscroll, default codeblock collapse.
+* Appearance: pick a theme (also duplicates prior theme modal functionality for convenience).
+* Generation: sliders for temperature, min_p, max_tokens, top_p.
+* Tools: read-only preview of the current tools system prompt fetched from backend.
+* CoT Formatting: customize the start/end tags that delimit the model's thought process.

+CoT tags are stored in `localStorage` under `cotTags` as `{start, end}`.
+They must differ; if identical, the end tag reverts to `</think>`.
+Existing stored messages remain unchanged; only new generations are parsed with updated tags.

+Autoscroll now uses a throttled animation-frame strategy to reduce jank with very fast streaming models.